textpattern/textpattern.github.io/tags/meta_keywords.md

 <txp:body />
 ~~~

-In this example, keywords are used in a Textpattern 'article' type @@Form template@@ along with other article components.
+In this example, keywords are used in a Textpattern 'article' type Form template along with other article components.
 The keywords themselves are used like a list of topical 'tags', e.g. like you would use for more granular searching.
 The keywords would be presented above the article's excerpt.

 Other tags used: [permlink](permlink), [title](title), [posted](posted), [excerpt](excerpt), [body](body).